VainF/Torch-Pruning/README.md

 ### 0. How it works

-Dependency emerges in complicated network structures, which forces a group of parameters to be pruned simultaneouly.
-This works provides an automatical mechanism to group parameters with inter-depenedency, so that they can be correctly removed for acceleration.
-To be exact, Torch-Pruning will forward your model with a fake input and trace the network to establish a dependency graph, recording the dependency between layers.
-When you prune a single layer, Torch-pruning will also group those coupled layers by returning a `Group`.
-All pruning indices will be automatically transformed and aligned if there are operations like ``torch.split`` or ``torch.cat``.
-We illustrate some dependencies in modern nerual networks as the following, where all highlighted channels and parameters will be removed together.
+In complex network structures, dependencies can arise among groups of parameters, necessitating their simultaneous pruning.
+Our work addresses this challenge by providing an automated mechanism for grouping parameters to facilitate their efficient removal for acceleration.
+Specifically, Torch-Pruning accomplishes this by forwarding your model with a fake input, tracing the network to establish a dependency graph, and recording the dependencies between layers.
+When you prune a single layer, Torch-Pruning identifies and groups the associated inter-dependent layers by returning a `Group`.
+Moreover, any pruning indices will be automatically transformed and aligned if operations like torch.split or torch.cat are present.

 <div align="center">
 <img src="assets/dep.png" width="100%">